 Required Minimum SEER: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Installed SEER: Enter the exact SEER value shown in the Directory used to certify the equipment shown in Section B, above.
+Installed SEER: Enter the exact SEER value shown in the Directory used to certify the equipment shown in Section A, above.

 Compliance Statement: This field is filled out automatically.
 Compliance requires that the installed SEER meet the required minimum SEER.